D-singh121/Jira-Github_Integration/demo.md

-# this is for testing the integration with Jira and Github tools
+## This is for testing the integration with Jira and Github tools
+sudo apt install python3    // to install python